CHOW author Janice Wong meets Rev. Chan Clan relatives in Toronto – a blind date with family.

 Janice Wong author of CHOW: Memories of Food and Family went to Toronto last week to talk food and family history to media including: CITY TV’s Breakfast TV, Rogers’ Fine Print, and CBC Radio.

-I helped set up a dinner so that Janice could meet up with distant relatives who all remembered their cousin Dennis Wong – her father, as well as to meet the latest celebrity in the Rev. Chan clan.
+I helped set up a dinner so that Janice could meet up with distant relative elders who all remembered their cousin Dennis Wong – her father, as well as to meet the latest celebrity in the Rev. Chan clan.
 The families were just as excited to meet Janice as she was to meet them – all for the very first time.

 Janice was able to meet her father’s cousins Edith, Esther, and Ruth – who all grew up in Vancouver BC, and knew their cousin Dennis Wong – the son of their Rose (Chan) Wong, younger sister to their mother Kate (Chan) Lee.
 I have always loved meeting the many relatives and learning the many stories of our Chinese Canadian pioneer family.
 Great kudos to my 2nd cousin-once removed, for writing down these stories and inventing a new type of